-Smart switch, or smart managed switch, fills the middle ground between the unmanaged switch and managed switch – it offers certain levels of management, basic quality-of-service (QoS) and limited security features with limited numbers of ACLs (access control lists) .
-Smart switch generally has a browser-based interface for management and it also enable segmentation of the network by creating VLANs, which makes it quite a versatile solution.
+Smart switch, or smart managed switch, fills the middle ground between the unmanaged switch and managed switch – it offers certain levels of management, basic quality-of-service (QoS) and limited security features with limited numbers of ACLs (access control lists).
+The smart switch generally has a browser-based interface for management and it also enables segmentation of the network by creating VLANs, which makes it quite a versatile solution.
 Smart switch fits best at the edge of a large network (with managed switches as core switch).
-Here we make a further comparison between smart managed switch vs unmanaged switch, and smart switch vs fully managed switch.
+Here we make a further comparison between smart managed switch vs unmanaged switch and smart switch vs fully managed switch.

-Fully managed switch is designed to deliver the most comprehensive set of features to provide the highest level of security, the most precise control and management and the greatest scalability.
-Managed switch can be deployed as aggregation/access switches in very large professionally networks or as core switches in relatively smaller networks, allowing organizations to manage and troubleshoot network remotely and securely, and to expand with flexibility.
+A fully managed switch is designed to deliver the most comprehensive set of features to provide the highest level of security, the most precise control, and management and the greatest scalability.
+A managed switch can be deployed as aggregation/access switches in very large professionally networks or as core switches in relatively smaller networks, allowing organizations to manage and troubleshoot network remotely and securely, and to expand with flexibility.

 The choice typically depends on two factors: budget and application.
-If you just want to setup a home network and keep things simple, an unmanaged and smart managed switches are good enough.
-But if you want to manage a LAN and need configuration options like VALN and QoS, or to deal with mission-critical applications that demands massive data traffic, it is better to use at least a smart managed switch or the more powerful managed switch.
+If you just want to set up a home network and keep things simple, an unmanaged and smart managed switches are good enough.
+But if you want to manage a LAN and need configuration options like VLAN and QoS, or to deal with mission-critical applications that demand massive data traffic, it is better to use at least a smart managed switch or the more powerful managed switch.

-As unmanaged switch is targeted for home and SOHO while fully managed switch for data centers, enterprises and relatively professional networks, smart switch, therefore, is mostly for small to medium sized business (SMB) users who may need some or certain configuration and management.
+As the unmanaged switch is targeted for home and SOHO while fully managed switch for data centers, enterprises and relatively professional networks, smart switch, therefore, is mostly for small to medium-sized business (SMB) users who may need some or certain configuration and management.
 They offer access to switch management features such as port monitoring, link aggregation, and VPN through a simple Web interface.